 Prospective users will need to create an account in ALSHub, the ALS user portal.
 Before creating an ALSHub account and submitting a proposal, we recommend that researchers identify the beamline and facilities most appropriate for their planned experiment.
 We provide a number of tools and contacts to guide prospective users:

 - Review the ALS Beamline Directory to learn about the research capabilities of the ALS.

 - Inquire about individual beamlines by contacting the primary contact listed within each beamline link in the Beamline Directory.

-- Contact the ALS User Services Group Leader for information about beamlines available to users.
+- Contact the ALS User Office for information about beamlines available to users.